robertjd/okta.github.io/_source/_docs/api/resources/social_authentication.md

 ### The Social Login Process

-The social login process starts at the authorization endpoint, then goes out to the provider and back:
+The social login process starts at the [authentication endpoint](/docs/api/resources/oidc.html#authentication-request), then goes out to the provider and back:

 1. The user who wishes to authenticate clicks a “Log in with x” link.
 2. The user authenticates and is asked by the Provider to accept the permissions required by your app.